vincentheimann/astro-swiss-theme-docs/docs/GETTING_STARTED.md

 }
 ```

-Do the same for the `de:` section (German) if you're using both languages.
+Repeat for the `de:` section (German) if you're using both languages.

 ---

-## What You Just Built
+## What You Have

-You now have a **multilingual website** with:
+Your site now includes:
-- 🌍 French & German language support
+- Multilingual support (French & German)
-- 🌓 Automatic dark/light mode
+- Automatic dark/light mode with user preference persistence
-- 📱 Mobile-responsive design
+- Fully responsive, mobile-first design
-- ⚡ Blazing-fast performance
+- Optimized performance with Astro's static site generation
+- Built-in accessibility features (WCAG 2.1 Level AA)

 ---